tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 - Tag field - Selects the exact block in the group
 - Offset field - Uniquely identifies an address within a specific block.
 - The sizes of these fields are determined by characteristics of both memory and cache.

+**Cache and Bits**

+- Consider a byte-addressable main memory consisting of 4 blocks, a cache with 2 blocks, and each block is 4 bytes.
+- This means block 0 and 2 of main memory map to block 0 of cache.
+- Block 1 and 3 map to block 1 of cache.
+- Using the tag block and offset fields we can see how main memory maps to cache.

+**Working out tag, block and offset**

+- First, we must determine the address format for mapping.
+- Each block is 4